afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/RelativeRotaryEncoder/RelativeRotaryEncoder_en.md

 ## Signal encoding

 Some encoders use ["incremental Encoder Quadrature Output Waveform"](https://www.allaboutcircuits.com/projects/how-to-use-a-rotary-encoder-in-a-mcu-based-project/).
-This is the case of KY-040.
+This is the case of KY-040 and bare bone rotary encoders.
 Others seems to use a different signal encoding. **This is the case of [ALPS RKJX](https://docs.rs-online.com/5b4c/0900766b8152c2e9.pdf) series of funky switches**.
 Such encoding is called "alterante encoding" in this project.
 The firmware is ready to use both.